Orchard Bay: Smuggling

-In 2002, Operation Eyeful resulted in a large seizure of cocaine and the arrests of Michael Tyrrell, Julie Paterson and Frederick Fillingham and others by officers from HM Customs & Excise.
-Most of the arrests were made by officers based at HM Customs Shoreham Office, the combined prison sentence of the eight involved is 141 years of prison.
+In 2002, Operation Eyeful resulted in a large seizure of cocaine and eight arrests by officers from HM Customs & Excise, most based at their Shoreham Office.
+The combined sentence of the eight involved was 141 years imprisonment.

 On 8 March, a drug smuggler was jailed for 26 years for leading an operation to bring a record £90 million consignment of cocaine into Britain by yacht.
 He and five of his accomplices were caught by 150 Customs officers on the Isle of Wight after the smugglers' landing was hampered by storms at the end of a 3,000-mile voyage across the Atlantic from the Caribbean.
 They had planned to unload 879 lb of cocaine on a private beach at Orchard Bay house near Ventnor, but the weather and the failure of their outboard motor forced them to deposit their cargo on another beach at Woody Bay, about a mile away.
 They were trapped and arrested after members of the gang had spent hours carrying large bales of cocaine along a treacherous cliff-top path to their destination.
 Officials knew about the smuggling because the men had been kept under surveillance by excisemen from the Cowes Customs house, among others.
 I understand that the smuggler had paid £657,000 for the Orchard Bay property.
 Customs officers on the island had been tipped off that something big was about to happen, and Operation Eyeful, which was a joint investigation with the National Crime Squad, began.
 It resulted in the successful apprehension of five smugglers.